Step-based checkpointing with high-level algorithmic differentiation: Forward and adjoint calculations

+Following the approach used by the pyadjoint library \citep{mitusch2018,mitusch2019}, we view the forward calculation in terms of a computational graph.
+See also \citet{abadi2016} for details regarding the use of ``dataflow graphs'' in TensorFlow.

+The forward problem is divided into a number of operations, each of which computes values for one or more output variables using zero or more input parameters or variables.
+In a high-level approach these operations may correspond to the solution of a discrete partial differential equation, and may further be defined implicitly via the solution of a non-linear problem.
+The parameters or variables may, for example, consist of single scalars, vectors, or finite element discretized functions.
+The forward calculation may therefore be visualized via a computational graph which, after converting to static single-assignment form, is a directed acyclic graph.

+Operations are further collected together into larger ``steps'', which may for example correspond to one or more timesteps in a time dependent numerical solver.
+Each operation (and similarly each step) is indexed, and the forward calculation performs the operations (and each step) in index order.
+As in \citet{griewank2000} it is assumed that an appropriate division of the forward into steps is provided, and forward or adjoint advances always occur over full steps.

 As an example, the computational graph associated with a numerical solver for the barotropic vorticity equation on a beta plane is considered.
 The configuration corresponds to a time-dependent non-linear Stommel-Munk problem \citep[][chapter 14]{vallis2006}.
-The model is implemented in Firedrake \citep{rathgeber2016}. \tlmadjoint{} \citep{maddison2019} is used to build the record of equations.
-Equations are discretized in space using $P_1$ continuous Lagrange finite elements, and in time with third order Adams-Bashforth, started with a forward Euler step followed by a second order Adams-Bashforth step.
-In visualizations of the computational graph for this example, $\psi$ corresponds to the stream function, $\zeta$ to the relative vorticity, $F$ to the right-hand-side of the barotropic vorticity equation, $\psi_0$ to the initial stream function, $Q$ to the wind forcing term appearing in the vorticity equation, $\beta$ to the magnitude of the background planetary vorticity gradient, $r$ to the linear bottom drag parameter, and $\nu$ to the Laplacian viscosity coefficient. $\zeta_\mathrm{prev}$, $F_0$, $F_1$, and $F_2$ are auxilliary variables used in timestepping.
+The model is implemented using Firedrake \citep{rathgeber2016}, and \tlmadjoint{} \citep{maddison2019} is used to build the record of operations.
+The problem is discretized in space using $P_1$ continuous Lagrange finite elements, and in time with third order Adams-Bashforth, started with a forward Euler step followed by a second order Adams-Bashforth step.
+In visualizations of the computational graph for this example, $\psi$ corresponds to the stream function, $\zeta$ to the relative vorticity, $\psi_0$ to the initial stream function, $Q$ to the wind forcing term appearing in the vorticity equation, $\beta$ to the magnitude of the background planetary vorticity gradient, $r$ to the linear bottom drag parameter, and $\nu$ to the Laplacian viscosity coefficient. $F_0$, $F_1$, and $F_2$ correspond to the right-hand-side of the barotropic vorticity equation evaluated on different time steps, and $\zeta_\mathrm{prev}$ is an auxiliary variable used to store a previous value for the relative vorticity.